frankchrisg/coconut/ethereum_2_dev_and_testnet/README.md

 - we provide an adjusted template for the mainnet.yaml
 - adjust the copyvalidators.sh file in the provided directory

-Run gradlew in the source directory of Teku:
+Run gradlew in the source directory of Teku (make sure to use the correct Java version):

 `./gradlew installDist`